Balkan (band): Band history

-1982-1989
+1982–1989

 Balkan evolved from the hard rock band Leki, led by guitarist and vocalist Aleksandar "Leki" Cvetković (and named after his nickname), which existed for a number of years but managed to gain only some local popularity.
-After Leki's 1982 performance on the Gitarijada festival in Zaječar, the band, after the suggestion of their manager, changed their name to Balkan.
-Balkan's sound was hard rock-oriented, but, influenced by the Yugoslav new wave scene, featured elements of new wave and ska, and Cvetković's social-related lyrics were inspired by the lyrics of Riblja Čorba frontman Bora Đorđević and Azra frontman Branimir Štulić.
+After Leki's 1982 performance on the Gitarijada festival in Zaječar, the band, after the suggestion of their manager Dragan Veljkovski, changed their name to Balkan.
+Balkan's sound was hard rock-oriented, but, influenced by the Yugoslav new wave scene, featured elements of new wave and ska, and Cvetković's social-related lyrics were influenced by the lyrics of Riblja Čorba frontman Bora Đorđević and Azra frontman Branimir Štulić.

-On the beginning of their career Balkan performed as an opening band on Divlje Jagode, Riblja Čorba, Parni Valjak, Drugi Način, Galija and Atomsko Sklonište concerts in Vojvodina, going through several lineup changes.
-Cvetković recorded Balkan's debut album Gola istina (Bare Truth) with Željko Jerković (guitar), Saša Zavišić (bass guitar) and Radivoj Bugarski (drums).
+At the beginning of their career, Balkan performed as an opening band on Divlje Jagode, Riblja Čorba, Rok Mašina, Parni Valjak, Drugi Način, Galija and Atomsko Sklonište concerts in Vojvodina, going through several lineup changes.
+The lineup which recorded Balkan's debut album Gola istina (Bare Truth) consisted of Cvetković, Željko Jerković (guitar), Saša Zavišić (bass guitar) and Radivoj Bugarski (drums).
 The album was produced by Rok Mašina member Robert Nemeček and released at the end of 1982.
 The album lyrics dealt with social subjects and described the problems of the Yugoslav working class.
-The song "Trideset peta-šesta" ("'35-'36"), Cvetković originally wrote in 1971 and dedicated to his father, became a major hit for the band.
+The song "Trideset peta-šesta" ("'35-'36"), which Cvetković originally wrote in 1971 and dedicated to his father, became a major hit for the band.
 The album was well received by the critics and the audience, selling more than 30.000 copies.
 After the album release, Balkan performed as the opening band on Riblja Čorba and Divlje Jagode tours and on youth work actions across Yugoslavia.